The odds from top-rated online sportsbooks for UFC events will be displayed on this page, as the new events come in we will update accordingly.

-With a number of excellent fights on the card, including Tony Ferguson against the challenger Justin Gaethje as well as the return of “Thug” Rose Namajunas, UFC 249 is set to be the card of the year.
+With a number of excellent fights on the card, including Tony Ferguson against the challenger Justin Gaethje as well as the title fight for Dominick Cruz, as Henry Cejudo defends his title.
+UFC 249 was set to be the card of the year.
 We’ll give you all the very best UFC picks for you to get stuck into before the big day.

 As we approach Easter, we’ll begin to hear more from the fighters at press conferences and get a look at the physicality of the fighters at the weigh-ins.